davidly/ArmOS/README.md

     mall.sh     builds the Rust test apps

 ## NoClib
 The noclib folder has some source files for creating C apps that don't link with clib.
-This was useful when bootstrapping the emulator because it couldn't yet run the tens of thousands of instructions clib has between _start() and main().
+This was useful when bootstrapping the emulator because it couldn't yet run the many of instructions clib uses between _start() and main().
 There really isn't much utility in this anymore since ArmOS runs clib fine.

     djlclib.h      declares C constants found in standard C headers djlclib.c      implements a subset of the C runtime